 What are Financial Assets?

-Financial asset can be defined as an investment asset whose value is derived from a contractual claim of what they represent.
-These are liquid assets as the economic resources or ownership can be converted into something of value such as cash.
+Financial assets can be defined as investment assets whose value is derived from a contractual claim of what they represent.
+These are liquid assets as the economic resources or ownership can be converted into matter, such as cash.
 These are also referred to as financial instruments or securities.
 They are widely used to finance real estate and ownership of tangible assetsTangible AssetsTangible assets are assets with significant value and are available in physical form.
 It means any asset that can be touched and felt could be labeled a tangible one with a long-term valuation..

-Types of Financial Assets
+Financial Assets Explained

 #1 – Certificate of Deposit (CD)